Low pressure carburizing (LPC), also known as vacuum carburizing or vacuum case hardening is achieved under vacuum, in a vacuum furnace.

 - Perfectly controlled and repeatable case depth with limited tolerances

-- Better pitch to root consistency of case depth
+- Regarding Gear case hardening, better pitch to root consistency of case depth

-- Ability to choose the surface carbon content load to load
+- Ability to choose the recipe and the surface carbon content independently for each load

-- Green process: much less gas consumption and no CO/CO2 rejection
+- Environmentally friendly process: less gas consumption, no CO/CO2 rejection

-- Mixing of C2H2 with N2 to adjust individual case to case penetrability
+- Mixing of C2H2 with N2 to adjust carbon penetrability

-- Heat treatment time drastically reduced with higher process temperatures
+- Heat treatment time drastically reduced with the use of higher temperatures

-- Enhanced fatigue strength with combination of low pressure carbonitriding and stop
+- Improved fatigue resistance with combination of low pressure carbonitriding and stop quench